neokt/neokt.github.io/_posts/2016-10-09-women-dialogue-box-office.md

   As this was a noisy (and small!) dataset to begin with, my best performing model predicting Domestic Total Gross was a linear regression model with an R squared of .51.
 Regularization and the use of decision trees did not improve results.
 However, my models revealed important information about my features:
   - *High p values and fluctuating coefficients of the gender features* - This suggests that there is no conclusive link between the proportion of female lines, female actors, writers, directors to box office returns - therefore, the assertion that women-driven films are negatively correlated with returns is false.
   - *Low p values and consistently large and positive coefficient of the Bechdel test feature* - This suggests that the Bechdel test is statistically significant in predicting box office returns.
 All things held equal, my models predicted that passing the Bechdel test would increase domestic total gross by $22 million (and ROI by around .20%).
-  - Running the models on subsets of the data and other target variables such as awards (wins + nominations) and ratings echoed these findings.
+  - Running the models on subsets of the data and other target variables highly correlated with returns such as awards  and ratings corroborated these findings

 [chart1]: https://raw.githubusercontent.com/neokt/neokt.github.io/master/images/women-dialogue-box-office_chart1.png "Data sources and features"
 [chart2]: https://raw.githubusercontent.com/neokt/neokt.github.io/master/images/women-dialogue-box-office_chart2.png "Exploring the data for gender bias"